angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 - **Keep Computation Functions Simple**: Avoid complex calculations in the `computation` function to prevent cyclic dependencies and make your code easier to understand.
 - **Use for Resetting Patterns**: `linkedSignal` is ideal for cases where you need to reset a state based on a particular signal, like clearing a form field when a new item is selected.
-- **Consider Effects for Multiple Updates**: If you need multiple signals to react to a single change, using `effect()` might be clearer and more efficient than creating multiple `linkedSignal`s.
+- **Consider Effects for Multiple Updates**: If you need multiple signals to react to a single change, using `effect()` might be clearer and more efficient than creating multiple instances of `linkedSignal`.

 ## Conclusion